mcc-us/bookkeeping/_pages/chap01.corporation-types.md

 ### 2A.
 Partnerships

-- Partners decide break down of all rights, obligations and limitations in the company beforehand.
+- Before forming, Partners must decide break down of all rights, obligations and limitations in the company.
   - $ or % initially contributed, % ownership, % or share of profits
   - Duties and responsibilities including to creditors and tax authorities OR Other intangible liabilities
 - If one partner is negligent then other is **ON THE HOOK**